 - 1/8 tsp = 0.625 mL (rounded to <1 mL)

 Please don’t use the mL button on your kitchen scale, if it has one, to measure a volume.
 Yes, you can weigh a volume, but the button on your kitchen scale is assuming that you are weighing out water, which has a density of 1 gram per millilitre.
 For example, most oils have a density of 0.9 g per mL, so if you use the mL button on your kitchen scale to measure a volume, it will do so incorrectly and this may lead to problems in your recipe.
-If you need to measure a volume, use a liquid measuring cup (like this one on Amazon).
+If you need to measure a volume, use liquid measuring cups (like this set on Amazon).

 Baking conversions chart